|05-17-2011, 06:12 AM||#1 (permalink)|

 "We work a lot of all-terrain vehicle accidents out there during the summer months.
 We'll have accidents all through the summer," Aduddell said.

 A lot may be 3, because compared to the years past, 3 is a lot more than 0.

 "The way I understand the law, if you have got a roll bar, it's not a requirement to wear seat belts or headgear like you have to on an all-terrain vehicle."

 Yet fail to mention that 95% of people DO wear helmets, and the only reason you are even HEARING this, is because one gal didn't.

 Sucks for the fam, but this journalism makes it look like they were daredevils jumping the Grand Canyon with the kids in the back seat.

-I don't own a CJ, and I don't run Super Swampers.
+I don't own a CJ, but I do run Super Swampers.

 Join Date: Mar 2008

 I agree, typical lib media bias against anything but hugging trees, smokin weed and protesting about something.
 Terrible for the family, and I hate it especially for the children, but this is a lesson to show how important our safety equipment is, no matter where you are or how long you've been doing it.
 RIP.

 Life is tough, it's even tougher when you're stupid.- John Wayne